souru98/complete-full-stack-session-and-cookies/README.md

 And finally, create a pull request so your ProGrad Mentor (PM) can review your work.
 ```

 ## Progression 1: Add a Cookie
-1. You need to add cookie to your existing blog application.
+1. You need to add a cookie to your existing Code Wall blog application.
 2. Keep the username and password in session.

 ## Progression 2: Session Session Session